 Across Great Britain we are calling on the government to:

-- Reconsider how they calculate Housing Benefit for people renting from private landlords so it covers people’s rent in all parts of the country.
+- Ensure that housing benefit for people renting from private landlords covers people’s rent in all parts of the country.
 Read more about Local Housing Allowance.

 Local Housing Allowance